act-rules/act-rules.github.io/_rules/letter-spacing-not-important-24afc2.md

 #### Inapplicable Example 4

 This `p` element does not have a `style` attribute specified.
-Even though the value of `letter-spacing` is too small, styles with [author origin][] declared by assistive technologies may win the [cascade sort][] and override it, thus this may satisfy [Success Criterion 1.4.12 Text Spacing][sc1412] and does not fail this rule.
+Even though the [computed][] value of `letter-spacing` is too small, styles with [author origin][] declared by assistive technologies may win the [cascade sort][] and override it, thus this may satisfy [Success Criterion 1.4.12 Text Spacing][sc1412] and does not fail this rule.
 This is nonetheless bad practice and sufficient height should be used.

 ```html
 <style>